bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 #### 4.2.
 General Guidance

 IdPs manage the primary credentials and authentication processes for users in a federation.
-Guideance for managing such authentication can be found in the companion implementation guide for SP 800-63B.
+Guidance for managing such authentication can be found in the companion implementation guide for SP 800-63B.

 Much of the technical friction in setting up a federation stems from IdPs which are built and configured in such a way that onboarding new RPs requires a significant amount of manual human intervention.
 Much of this friction is removed when IdPs support automated discovery mechanisms and simple automated registration.

 IdPs must securely store all private key material.
 If the IdPs keys are compromised, an attacker could generate arbitrary assertions and impersonate any user on the network.

-IdPs must securely store any symmetric secrets used by clients in a fashion that reduces the liklihood of their capture, such as by storing a hash of the secret instead of the secret itself.
+IdPs must securely store any symmetric secrets used by clients in a fashion that reduces the likelihood of their capture, such as by storing a hash of the secret instead of the secret itself.

 IdPs should implement phishing-resistant technologies in user-facing pages and may want to consider the use of heuristic risk-based security for all connections.